Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 RACEMOSE (ra-se-mos) - having stalked flowers along an elongated stem that continue to open in succession from below as the stem continues to grow; an inflorescence that has flowers that are set in a zigzag from side to side.

-RACHIS (ray-kiss) - the central spine of an inflorescence.
+RACHIS (ray-kiss) - the central spine or axis of an inflorescence.

 RADIATE (ray-dee-ate) - spreading outward from a common center.

 RADIATUS, -a, -um (ray-dee-AY-tus) - Spreading out from a common center; with rays; radiate.

 RADICAL (rad-e-cul) - arising from the root or near the nexus of the stem and root.